kjgilbert/kjgilbert.github.io/index.md

 &nbsp;

-**I have a current opening for a PhD position to begin Autumn 2020; see the full advertisement [here](https://github.com/kjgilbert/kjgilbert.github.io/raw/master/pdfs/PhD_Ad.pdf).**

-&nbsp;

 I am an evolutionary biologist and population geneticist, and currently a postdoc in the [Department of Computational Biology](https://www.unil.ch/dbc/en/home.html) at the University of Lausanne (UNIL), working with [Christophe Dessimoz](https://lab.dessimoz.org/).